DULink www.globaldialog.com/~kornkven/

 animals'.
 Gunther backs up his findings with numerous photographs of

 severely disfigured children and livestock.
-Children were particularly badly
+Children were particularly

 affected.
 The DU 'silver bullets' became collectable toys.
 'I saw children